VFD Block Diagram, Applications, Advantages, Circuit, Panel

 Generally, a VFD Drive system has three basic distinct subsystems or parts.
 These three parts are a Full Wave Bridge Rectifier, DC Link, and an Inverter.

 Bridge Rectifier: The full-wave bridge rectifier circuit is used to convert the input AC power supply into DC power Supply.
-Single Phase low power VFDs have single-phase rectifier circuit using diodes but Three Phase VFDs have three-phase rectifier circuit using SCRs because SCR is suitable for high voltage and high power applications.
+Single Phase low-power VFDs have single-phase rectifier circuit using diodes but Three Phase VFDs have three-phase rectifier circuit using SCRs because SCR is suitable for high-voltage and high-power applications.

 DC Link or DC Bus: DC Link or DC Bus is nothing more than a DC Filter Circuit.
 This section consists of some Capacitors and inductors.
 This section removes the ripple components from the output DC supply of the rectifier.

 Generally, Pulse Width Modulation Technique is used in those inverter circuits.
-Using Pulse Width Modulation Technique, the width of the pulses of the output AC supply is controlled, therefore the frequency also varies.
+Using the Pulse Width Modulation Technique, the width of the pulses of the output AC supply is controlled, therefore the frequency also varies.

 Control System: All operations are controlled by an embedded microprocessor.
 Microprocessor controls the whole control circuit.
 It gives control signals to the rectifier, inverter for their operation.